gabrielmcg/Docker-docs/ops/README.md

 </div>

 <div class="section">
 <p class="p">Using the Sysdig software as a solution (SaaS) website <a class="xref" href="https://app.sysdigcloud.com" target="_blank">https://app.sysdigcloud.com</a>, you are able to view, analyze and
 inspect various different dashboards.
 Initially, you will just see the monitoring information for the infrastructure itself.
-Deploy a sample application, as detailed in the section <a class="xref" href="#k8s-example-guestbook">Kubernetes guestbook example with Redis</a>, and use the Sysdig solution to analyze the different facets of the application deployment.
+Deploy a sample application, as detailed in the section <a class="xref" href="#k8s-example-guestbook">Kubernetes guestbook example with Redis</a>, and use the Sysdig solution to analyze the different facets of the deployed application.

 </p>